5 Timber Frame Kits Companies: What to Know Before You Buy

 5. Shelter Institute

 Shelter Institute is an energy conscious company that was started by Pat and Patsy Hennin in 1974 when they wanted to share how home building can be achievable for the layperson.

-The company is ten staff strong and offers design and construction courses as well as timber frame kits.
+The company has ten members of staff and offers design and construction courses as well as timber frame kits.

-It is based in Woolwich, Maine and they deliver their timber frame kits countrywide and have travelled to raise frames in the eastern states as far as Virginia.
+Based in Woolwich, Maine they deliver their timber frame kits countrywide and have traveled to raise frames in the eastern states as far as Virginia.

 Kits include all framing finished with a natural oil, fastenings, insulated panels and tongue and groove for the second floor.
 You can add straight or curved braces as required.

 Honest Abe Log Homes originated with Doug Smith in Northern Tennessee in 1979 and now has a countrywide operation.
 It is a company steeped in family heritage with a good reputation and solid log home building experience.

 The wood for their timber frame kits is freshly harvested and kiln dried, and as standard, the components will be delivered pre-cut and numbered to your site if it’s within their many operating areas.